See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

 With the reduction in killings after the LGE, 2023 finished with “only” 577 murders, below the new record just set in 2022, but still well above the alleged mission total of 550.
 Both 2022 and 2024 had over 200 murders from September to December.
 2023 finished below 600 only because of the dip after the election.

-*Compare this mother's plea with the authorities' observations of late 2019, from the previously mentioned JSC Report, Pg.
+*Compare this mother's plea with the authorities' observations of late 2019/early 2020, from the previously mentioned JSC Report, Pg.
 10, points o) and p).

 In January 2020, a Letter to the Editor was published on Wired868 with this headline: "TTPS urged to investigate makers of claim that UNC funding crime to destabilise country."
 The letter writer, allegedly a former UNC Minister, felt that the claim made in a Facebook video was seditious, could result in violence in an election year, and that appropriate legal action should be taken if required.